 ^{} Confirmation of Consent Agenda items submitted by the President.
-Any item may be moved from the Consent Agenda to Old/New Business by a Board Member asking the Chair to consider the item separately. \mathbf{P} = indicates a Presentation will be provided. \mathbf{A} = indicates the presenter is Available for background information if requested.
+Any item may be moved from the Consent Agenda to Old/New Business by a Board Member asking the Chair to consider the item separately.

-Exhibit: 5.al January 14, 2009
+P = indicates a Presentation will be provided.
+A = indicates the presenter is Available for background information if requested.

+Exhibit: 5.a1 February 13, 2019